in the UK offered some of their cheapest-ever in 2011, new research has revealed.

-Carried out by Barclays, the study showed these deals meant monthly home loan payments last year were the most affordable they have been for ten years.
+Carried out by Barclays, the study showed these deals meant monthly home loan payments last year were the most they have been for ten years.

 According to the investigation, people used 15.4 per cent of their take-home wage in order to cover these costs - markedly less than the 20.5 per cent recorded in 2008.